PoromKamal/React-Lab-CSCC01/README.md

 ### What to Submit
-- Submit a PDF which contains the following:
-  - Your Name, Student Number, and UTORid
-  - A URL to your forked repository
+- Make sure your final commit is before the deadline
-  - Your responses to the short answer questions
+- Commit an "answers.txt" file with the answers to the short answer questions